 My parents would probably not get their floating car until everyone else had already owned one for a while.
-It might be as late as 2004 or 2005 before Mom and Dad floated their way around the mean streets of Chelmsford, Essex.
-But they would get there in the end, I was quite sure.
+It might be as late as 2004 or 2005 before Mom and Dad floated their way around the streets of our neighborhood, but I was quite sure they would get there in the end.
 While my friends' parents all seemed to get new cars from time to time, our family car always seemed to be a motoring evolutionary cycle behind everyone else.
-I would always be excited about being driven anywhere by James' dad because this would allow me to play with cutting edge automotive technology at its finest... electric windows!
+I would always be excited about being driven anywhere by James's dad because this would allow me to play with cutting-edge automotive technology at its finest... electric windows!
 Oh yes, the cars of 'the future' were going to be truly awesome.

 In 'the future' we would all work less, as things called computers would take on mundane tasks allowing us more time to enjoy the world and each other.
 Robots would replace waiters, shop assistants, and school dinner ladies.
 Evidence of these great leaps forward wasn't hard to find either.
 The task of watering the garden could now be performed by sprinklers and cars were already beginning to be built by machines with giant robotic arms, freeing the men who used to have those jobs to spend more time with their families, who must surely be happier now that dad no longer has to go to work.

-And here we are, in 2007.
+Now here we are, in 2007.
 Seven years into 'the future' of my childhood days.
 The floating cars, the inter-orbital flights, they never arrived.
-But we do have the internet, and the ability to have face to face conversations with people all over the world.
-Heck, it might even be argued that some shop assistants have indeed been replaced by robots that are yet to be programmed with emotion and humor.
+But we do have the internet, and the ability to have face-to-face conversations with people all over the world.
+It might even be argued that some shop assistants have indeed been replaced by robots that are yet to be programmed with emotion and humor.
 But all in all, the future still seems a long way off.